Enzo Maiorca: Freediving

 On 22 September 1974, in the Bay of Ieranto (or 'Jeranto') at the western end of the Gulf of Salerno, Maiorca attempted to establish a new world record for freediving, aiming for 90 metres.
 The event was televised live, for the first time in the history of RAI (the Italian national broadcaster).
-Just 6 metres into his dive, Maiorca bumped into Enzo Bottesini, an expert scuba instructor, and upon resurfacing he let out a string of strong expletives, many of which were clearly audible to the television audience.
+Less than 20 metres into his dive, Maiorca bumped into Enzo Bottesini, an expert scuba instructor, and upon resurfacing he let out a string of strong expletives, many of which were clearly audible to the television audience.
 His outburst led to a television ban for many years, and led to his retirement from competition for more than a decade.

 In 1988, Maiorca returned to free diving and set his final record of 101 metres.

 Maiorca's main rivals were the Brazilian Amerigo Santarelli (who retired from the sport in 1963), Teteke Williams, Robert Croft, and Jacques Mayol.

 Post-diving

-From 1994 to 1996, Maiorca was elected to the Senate for the extreme right Alleanza Nazionale party.
+From 1994 to 1996, Maiorca was elected to the Senate for the right-wing Alleanza Nazionale party.
 Maiorca also appeared on Lineablu, a RAI broadcast news series, from 2000 to 2002.
-The character Enzo Molinari, portrayed by Jean Reno, in the 1988 Luc Besson film The Big Blue was based on Maiorca.
+The character Enzo Molinari, portrayed by Jean Reno, in the 1988 Luc Besson film The Big Blue is based on Maiorca.